Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping

 A similar interpretation can be drawn in Section \ref{Section5.2}.
-In the flooded open area mapping, the alignment scores with the reference explanation $\text{RE}_\text{case2-1}$ exceeded 99\% across the three different test regions for both the U-Net and U-Net++ models, with low standard deviations.
-This indicates a high alignment score between the model explanations and the reference explanation derived from domain knowledge, suggesting that the models' decision-making process aligns well with established scientific understanding that SAR intensity is effective for detecting flooded open areas.
+In the flooded open area mapping, the alignment scores with the reference explanation $\text{RE}_\text{case2-1}$ exceeded 99\% across all three test regions, with low standard deviations.
+This indicates a strong alignment between the model explanations and the reference explanation derived from domain knowledge, suggesting that the models' decision-making process aligns well with established scientific understanding that SAR intensity is effective for detecting flooded open areas.
 On the other hand, in the flooded urban area mapping scenario, the alignment score with $\text{RE}_\text{case2-2}$ was relatively lower than that with $\text{RE}_\text{case2-1}$.
 This indicates that during the models' inference, channel groups not included in the reference explanation $\text{RE}_\text{case2-2}$ had relatively greater contributions.
-In other words, for flooded open area mapping, models trained with rule-based labeling using SAR intensity inferred in a manner consistent with the training data labeling rule even on manually labeled test data.
-In contrast, for flooded urban area mapping, models trained with rule-based labeling using SAR interferometric coherence and WSF2019 exhibited patterns that partially relied on SAR intensity when applied to manually labeled test data.
-In addition, Fig. \ref{fig5} shows that the alignment score can be used for model selection independently of IoU, a representative performance metric.
+In other words, for flooded open area mapping, models trained with rule-based labeling using SAR intensity inferred in a manner aligned with the training data labeling rule even on manually labeled test data.
+In contrast, for flooded urban area mapping, models trained with rule-based labels derived from SAR interferometric coherence and WSF2019 produced explanations that showed lower alignment with the corresponding reference explanation, indicating that the models relied on feature utilization patterns that were only partially aligned with the labeling rule when evaluated on manually labeled test data.
+In addition, Fig. \ref{fig5} shows that the alignment score captures a different aspect of model behavior from IoU, indicating that both metrics can be considered together for model selection.